Probabilistic approach to quantum separation effect for Feynman-Kac semigroup

-for all $\delta>0$ and $A>0$ and every starting point $X_0=x\in K$. \end{lemma} \begin{proof} The statement is an immediate corollary to \eqref{PZest}.
+for all $\delta>0$ and $A>0$ and every starting point $X_0=x\in K$. \end{lemma} \begin{proof} To prove the statement we use an argument similar to one which we used to verify \eqref{PZest}.
 We have to replace $\chi_{K'_n}$ in the definition of $Z_n$ by $\chi_{\{d_K(x){{}\le } A^{-1}\}}$.
-Then the statement follows exactly by the calculations leading to \eqref{PZest} which we use in the proof of Theorem \ref{multiD}.
+Then the statement follows by replicating the calculations leading to \eqref{PZest} which we use in the proof of Theorem \ref{multiD}.
 To avoid repetition we omit the details. \end{proof}

 Let ${\bf w}_\lambda=\lambda \dot (1,1,\ldots, 1)\in \R^d$ where $\lambda \in \R$ will be specified later.
-Consider the decomposition of $\R^d$ into congruent cubes of side length $\delta$ obtained by the $\delta \Z^d$ translations of ${\bf w}_\lambda+[0,\delta]^d$ and denote by $Q_1, \ldots, Q_M$ all these cubes, such that $Q_j \cap \partial {D} \neq \emptyset$ for $j=1,\ldots, M$.
+Consider the decomposition of $\R^d$ into congruent cubes of side length $\delta$ obtained by the $\delta \Z^d$ translations of ${\bf w}_\lambda+[0,\delta]^d$ and denote by $Q_1, \ldots, Q_M$ all these cubes, such that {$Q_j \cap K \neq \emptyset$} for $j=1,\ldots, M$.
 By \eqref{vol1} one immediately gets $ \frac1C \delta^{-\alpha}\le M \le C\delta^{-\alpha} $ where $C$ does not depend on $\lambda$.
 We fix some small $v>0$, $\delta \approx A^{-v}$ and $H\in \N$ in such a way that $2H+2=\delta^{-2}$.
 For any $h\in \{0, \ldots, H\}$ we set